aimclub/iOpt/docs/source/examples.rst

             np.array([x['misc']['vals']['learning_rate'] for x in trls.trials])]
    best_HO = (-trls.best_trial['result']['loss'], (space_eval(hp_space, res_HO)['gamma'],space_eval(hp_space, res_HO)['learning_rate']))

-The Optuna framework implements a parallel computing mode, which allows you to calculate the value of the objective function at several test points at once with the n_jobs parameter set.
-During the process of optimizing the learning_rate and gamma hyperparameters using the Optuna framework, the minimum value of the objective function was found equal to -0.8605 at the point {learning_rate, gamma} = {0.3498; 0.2395}.
+The Optuna framework implements a parallel computing mode, which allows one to calculate the value of the objective function at several trial points at once, depending on the n_jobs parameter.
+After tuning of the learning_rate and gamma hyperparameters using the Optuna framework, the optimum value of the objective function was found equal to -0.8605 at the point {learning_rate, gamma} = {0.3498; 0.2395}.
 The experiment took 536 seconds to complete.

-Below is a listing with code for determining such a combination of parameters of the XGBoost Regression algorithm, which allows you to obtain the optimal metric value for the current task using the Optuna framework.
-The figure below shows the profile of the objective function graph obtained during optimization of hyperparameters using the Optuna framework during 1000 iterations.
+Below is a listing with code for tuning parameters of the XGBoost Regression algorithm, which allows one to obtain the optimal metric value using the Optuna framework.
+The figure shows the graph of the objective function obtained during optimization of hyperparameters using the Optuna framework for 1000 iterations.

 .. code-block:: python
    :caption: Solving the problem of finding the optimal combination of continuous parameters using the Optuna framework